Central Line-Associated Bloodstream Infections (CLABSI)

 Clean the patient’s skin with an antiseptic cleanser before putting in the catheter

-Use a checklist to ensure no critical steps are missed and allow anyone on the care team to stop the procedure if they notice an error
+Use a checklist to ensure no critical steps are missed and allow all members of the care team to stop the procedure if they notice an error

 Decide every day whether the patient still needs to have the catheter and remove it as soon as possible